zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 TR03 | Usability | The system should be simple, easy to use, user-friendly and easily navigable.
 The user must be able to find the intended content without any difficulty.
 Web pages must be uniform.
 TR04 | Performance | The system should have response times shorter than 2s to ensure the user's attention.
 The performance of the website must be optimal incase of huge loads and for that, appropriate load balancing must be done to achieve this.
 TR05 | Web application | The system should be implemented as a Web application with dynamic pages (HTML5, JavaScript, CSS3 and PHP).
-TR06 | Portability | The server-side system should work across multiple platforms (Linux, Mac OS, etc.).
-TR07 | Database | The PostgreSQL database management system must be used.
+TR06 | Database | The PostgreSQL database management system must be used.
-TR08 | Security | The system shall protect information from unauthorised access through the use of an authentication and privilege verification system as well as security measures to prevent attackers.
+TR07 | Security | The system shall protect information from unauthorised access through the use of an authentication and privilege verification system as well as security measures to prevent attackers.
 All the information about the registered users must be securely stored in the central base.
-TR09 | Robustness | The system must be prepared to handle and continue operating when runtime errors occur.
+TR08 | Robustness | The system must be prepared to handle and continue operating when runtime errors occur.
-TR10 | Scalability | The system must be prepared to deal with the growth in the number of users and corresponding operations.
+TR09 | Scalability | The system must be prepared to deal with the growth in the number of users and corresponding operations.
-TR11 | Ethics | The system must respect the ethical principles in software development (for example, the password must be stored encrypted to ensure that only the owner knows it).
+TR10 | Ethics | The system must respect the ethical principles in software development (for example, the password must be stored encrypted to ensure that only the owner knows it).
-TR12 | Development | Git should be used to control software version envelopment.
+TR11 | Development | Git should be used to control software version envelopment.
-TR13 | Functionality | An Authenticated User must be able to maintain his/her session information for a certain period of time of inactive session.
+TR12 | Functionality | An Authenticated User must be able to maintain his/her session information for a certain period of time of inactive session.
 All website options must be provided disregarding the time of log in.
-TR14 | Reliability | In the case of maintenance, the server(s) must be operable readily allowing users to access all the resources of the website anytime.
+TR13 | Reliability | In the case of maintenance, the server(s) must be operable readily allowing users to access all the resources of the website anytime.
-TR15 | Supportability | It is necessary that the website is compatible with almost all browsers.
+TR14 | Supportability | It is necessary that the website is compatible with almost all browsers.
 If there are plug-ins enclose within the website, these must be compatible with the browsers.
 In case of any incompatibility there must be a troubleshooting instruction to resolve the problem.
-TR16 | Design Constraints | Provide relevant "guide rails" for users to ensure efficient interaction.
+TR15 | Design Constraints | Provide relevant "guide rails" for users to ensure efficient interaction.
 It will be considered size, scale, proportion, emphasis and state helping creating hierarchy and guide the user.

 ### A1.3.
 Restrictions
 A restriction on the design limits the degree of freedom in the search for a solution.